 Efficient inventory management is a key to business success.
 The faster inventory is sold out, the better.
 Non-selling inventory is a stressor, fast-selling inventory is a relief, which frees cash and allows business to grow.

 Retailers’ ability to convert inventory into cash is called inventory ratio.
 Put simply, it is the rate at which goods are sold and used within a limited measurement time, a number of times retailer replenishes his stock of goods over a period.
 The inventory turnover is also known as the stock turnover ratio.

 Inventory turnover is a strategically important measure, which compares inventory level with sales and points out soft spots of a retailer that can be related to inaccurate stock planning or poor sales.

 A low rate of inventory turnover means that a retailer has invested too much into inventory, either due to a flawed stock planning system, or errors in sales prediction.
 In any case, the risks of inventory being spoiled, going out of trends, or reaching its expiration date are high.
 And in any case, excess inventory means tied up operating capital.

-To sum up, low inventory turnover ratio can indicate that a retailer holds his goods in the warehouse for too long, has purchased too much goods, or the efforts of marketers should be fuelled up.
+To sum up, a low inventory turnover ratio can indicate that a retailer holds his goods in the warehouse for too long, has purchased too many goods, or the efforts of marketers should be fuelled up.

 On the contrary, a high inventory turnover indicates high business performance and synchronization of stock planning processes and sales.
 A high inventory turnover ratio shows that a retailer is selling its goods fast, not wasting too much money on excess inventory and storage, effectively managing its stock.

 A note bringing one cloud to the happiness - an extremely high inventory turnover may also mean that buying is not effective, or a retailer does not have enough money to replenish his stocks, or he has a high level of debt - all this inevitably leads to low inventory levels and losses in sales.